 The Seljūq army consisted of professional horsemen, most of whom were only seasonally available.
-The centrepiece for their financial support was the $iqt\bar{a}^c$ , the Islamic fief.
-Although this institution had been known before, it became now the major concept for payments.
-In a simplified model the land-taxes of 'ushr' and kharāj, the agricultural surplus, were now send directly to the respective army unit and not re-distributed by the sultan's administration.
+The centrepiece for their financial support was the $iqt\bar{a}$ , the Islamic fief.
+Although this institution had been previously known, it now became the major concept for payments.
+In a simplified model the land-taxes of 'ushr and kharāj, the agricultural surplus, were now sent directly to the respective army unit and not re-distributed by the sultan's administration.

-The level of the cash-based fiscal-system and economy shrunk dramatically in the west from the $4^{th}/10^{th}$ century onward.
+The level of the cash-based fiscal-system and economy shrunk dramatically in the west from the 4th/10th century onward.
 Money as medium for the fiscal redistribution became scarce.
-Under Niẓām al-Mulk the $iqt\bar{a}^c$ became the rule.
+Under Nizām al-Mulk the iqṭā became the rule.
 The amīr would receive a certain agricultural region for fiscal exploitation so as to be able to pay and feed his troops.
 This might have been cash or more likely natural products for the consumption of the military.
-Theoretically, fiscal exploitation and political rule should have been in different hands.
-This was only feasible in the better developed east of the empire, where the cash-based economy and tax-system continued to operate at a much higher level than in the west.
-As a consequence fiscal and military rule became synonymous in the west.
+Theoretically, according to Nizām al-Mulk fiscal exploitation and political rule should have been in different hands.
+This was only feasible in the better developed eastern part of the empire, where the cash-based economy and tax-system continued to operate at a much higher level than in the west.
+As a consequence of the decreased cash budget economy in the west fiscal and military rule became there synonymous.
 In order to forestall the centrifugal powers inherent in this kind of system Nizām al-Mulk advised the ruler to build up centrally paid elite troops.

-About the Seljūq conquest of Syria see Bianquis, Damas I, 639-652, El-Azhari, Saljūqs, and Heidemann, Renaissance, 145-174.
+About the Seljūq conquest of Syria, see Bianquis, Damas, I, 639-652; El-Azhari, Saljūqs, and Heidemann, Renaissance, 145-174.

 The Seljūq army was in need of agricultural land.
 The old nomad elite and the Seljūqs competed in the use of land.
-One of the first orders given after a conquest of an area was to reorganise all financial matters within a city and to distribute the districts available as $iqt\bar{a}^c$ to the Seljūq officers.
-The Arab nobility had little military value and were soon ousted from their $iqt\bar{a}^c$ s.
-They were regarded as a threat for the agricultural base of sedentary society, and thus to the financial resources of the Seljūq military.
+One of the first orders given after the conquest of an area was to reorganise all financial matters within a city and to distribute the districts available as $iqt\bar{a}'$ to the Seljūq officers.
+The Arab nobility had little military value and were soon ousted from their $iqt\bar{a}$ 's.
+They were regarded as a threat to the agricultural base of sedentary society, and thus to the financial resources of the Seljūq military.

-The outcome of Seljūq $iqt\bar{a}'$ in the economically weak west was different from that of the $iqt\bar{a}'$ in the Būyid times, when its effect had been devastating.
-The Seljūq amīr and eventually his heirs had to rely on their $iqt\bar{a}'$ as their only permanent financial resource.
-This became even truer in the process of fragmentation of the western Seljūq Empire.
+The outcome of Seljūq iqtā' in the economically weak west was different from that of the iqtā' in the Būyid times, when its effect had been devastating.
+The Seljūq amīr and eventually his heirs had to rely on their iqtā' as their only permanent financial resource.
+This became even more so in the process of fragmentation of the western Seljūq Empire.
 The amīr could increase his income and his military power only through land cultivation.
-As a consequence military personal became seasonal warriors.
+As a consequence, military personal became seasonal warriors.
 During the autumn and winter they had to go home for the supervision of the harvest.

 Not only agriculture was important for the support of the Seljūq army.
-The slave elite troops needed cash, to be purchased and to be paid.
-Therefore the long distance trade - which always operated with $\cosh^{14}$ - was burdened with special tolls, called mukūs.
+Cash money was also needed in order to purchase and to pay elite slave troops.
+Therefore the long distance trade - which always operated with cash - was burdened with special tolls, excise taxes, called mukūs.
 The autonomous Seljūq amīrs did everything to establish peace in the land in order to make the roads safe for this purpose.
 An awareness of the link between security and revenue can be found in the contemporary sources as well.